-Machine learning lets us take relevant information and from a mass of data and identify the key behaviors that have significance for business, marketing, sales and other fields, including those associated with the quality of daily life and thus customer experience management.
-Machine learning is a field of research that involves artificial intelligence, drawing conclusions, making decisions and therefore understanding context through modern programming.
+Machine learning lets us take relevant information from a large load of data and identify key behaviors that have significance for business, marketing, sales and other fields, including those associated with the quality of daily life and thus customer experience management.
+Machine learning is a field of research that involves artificial intelligence, drawing conclusions, making decisions and understanding context through modern programming.

 By organizing huge amounts of data about customers, you can gain information that helps to predict their future behavior and reinforce it (if it’s positive) or counter-act if needed (if, for example, users cease to be interested in an offer).
 This is not a vision of the future — such mechanisms can be used now, with good examples being text autocorrect, virtual assistants, marking paths in navigation, etc.

 Machine learning also has an influence on the development of contemporary marketing, changing the responsibilities and skills demanded of marketers.

 The possibilities of machine learning in sales and marketing